kinbiko/dotfiles/README.md

-# Dotfiles (macOS)
+# Dotfiles (arch)

-Works best for macOS (silicon).
+Works best for Arch-linux (amd64) with hyprland.

 ## Setup steps from a fresh install

 ### Create a Git repo of home directory

-Open Terminal (for now) and run `git init` in the home directory, so you can go back in time if you mess up.
+Install `git` if it's not there already.
-You'll be prompted to install Xcode command line tools.
-Accept.
-Wait.
+Open a terminal and run `git init` in the home directory, so you can go back in time if you mess up.

 Once that's done set up the git repo in home with (replace with appropriate email):